-Currently, Lake Land College prohibits smoking and the use of tobacco products on campus or on any property owned or operated by the College with the exception of parking lots and roadways.
-Effective July 1, 2015, in accordance with the Illinois Smoke-Free Campus Act, smoking and the use of tobacco products will be prohibited on campus or any property owned or operated by the College, including parking lots and roadways, except in personal vehicles.
+In accordance with the Illinois Smoke-Free Campus Act, smoking and the use of tobacco products is prohibited on campus or any property owned or operated by the College, including parking lots and roadways, except in personal vehicles.
 This website provides additional information about the College’s Smoke and Tobacco-Free Campus, efforts to inform our College community and resources available for assistance.

 Lake Land College is concerned with providing a healthy and productive work environment for its employees and students.
-Smoking and the use of tobacco products shall be prohibited on any property owned or operated by the College and in College vehicles.
+Smoking and the use of tobacco products or cannabis is prohibited on any property owned or operated by the College and in College vehicles.
+(See Board Policy 09.09 Smoking and the Use of Tobacco Products.)

 Tobacco products shall mean cigarette, cigar, pipe or tobacco in any form, including smokeless tobacco, which is any loose, cut, shredded, ground, powdered, compressed or leaf tobacco that is intended to be placed in the mouth without being smoked.

 A link on the College’s homepage informs visitors and this website provides additional information about our smoke and tobacco-free campus.
-We also have signs along roadways on campus and on the entrances to each of the campus buildings.
-We will be posting information on the Laker Hub and sharing information at campus events to help inform students and campus visitors.
+There are also signs along roadways on campus and on the entrances to each of the campus buildings.

 Yes.
 College policy prohibits both the use of e-cigarettes and chewing tobacco while on College property, except in personal vehicles.